JASYTIONLINE/3302-cmpa-repo/content/03-lifecycle/2-planning-process-group.md

 ![[plan.jpg|300]]

-*Planning builds the baselines and management plans that guide execution and enable effective control.*
+*Planning builds the baselines and management plans that guide execution and enable effective control.
+When the planning phase closes, the plan is handed off to the project manager in charge of executing the plan*

 ---